 I have to admit, as much as I love dogs, that ‘doggy smell’ is not something I tolerate well in my home and my dream car.
-Normal doggy smells are made up from sweat and oils produced by our 4-legged friends and we know we all want to get rid of dog odors.
+A normal dog smell are made up from sweat and oils produced by our 4-legged friends and we know we all want to get rid of dog odors.

 Of course, hoovering doesn’t wash the carpets.
 Steam cleaning the carpet is an added benefit, though probably not something you’ll do as regularly.

 For puppy pee accidents on the carpet, a 50:50 solution of white vinegar and warm water soaked into the affected area for half an hour, then washed out with cool water and dried, should do the trick as a home remedy.